 - Sec.
-1: As noted in the Memorandum of Understanding ratified on October 7, 2020, the pay ranges within the Bargaining Unit were increased by two percent (2%) effective October 1, 2020.
+1: As noted in the Memorandum of Understanding ratified on October 7, 2020 Effective in the first full pay period on or after October 1, 2021, the pay ranges within the Bargaining Unit were shall increased by two percent (2%) effective October 1, 2020.
 The new minimum and maximum pay range for each job classification within the Bargaining Unit is contained in Appendix B. The City shall have the right to hire employees within the pay range of the job classification. - Sec.
-2: As noted in the Memorandum of Understanding ratified on October 7, 2020, employees whose base pay (excluding longevity, and assignment pay, certification pay, and leadworker pay, hereinafter collectively "Enhancements") was below the top of the pay range for their positions received a two percent (2%) wage increase on their base pay the first full pay period on or after September 30, 2020, provided that the increase did not place their base pay above the pay range for their positions.
-If it did, the employees received the percentage increase up to the percentage that placed them at the top of the pay range and the remaining percentage in a lump sum.
-Employees whose base pay, as defined above, was at or above the top of the pay range on October 1st received a lump sum payment that was equal to the total percentage increase for that fiscal year based on their base pay. - Sec.
-3: Certification pay is calculated using the sum of an employee's base pay, wage increases (COLA), and longevity pay.
-Such sum shall be collectively referred to as the "adjusted base rate of pay."
+2: As noted in the Memorandum of Understanding ratified on October 7, 2020 Effective in the first full pay period on or after October 1, 2021, employees whose base pay (excluding longevity, and assignment pay, certification pay, and leadworker pay, hereinafter collectively "Enhancements") was is below the top of the pay range for their positions shall received a two percent (2%) wage increase on their base pay the first full pay period on or after September 30, 2020 October 1, 2021, provided that the increase did does not place their base pay above the pay range for their positions.
+If it diddoes, the employees shall received the percentage increase up to the percentage that placed places them at the top of the pay range and the remaining percentage in a lump sum.
+Employees whose base pay, as defined above, was is at or above the top of the pay range on October 1st shall received a lump sum payment that was is equal to the total percentage increase for that fiscal year based on their base pay. - Sec.
+3: Full-time employees hired prior to October 1, 2021, shall receive a one-time, lump sum, payment of equal to 1% of their enhanced annual salary which was in effect on September 30, 2021. - Sec 4: Regularly scheduled non-seasonal part-time employees hired prior to October 1, 2021, shall receive a one-time, lump sum, payment of 1% of their annual salary calculated as follows: